 The Dependence of Global Society on Money

-Once upon a time, humankind created money to make life easier.
+Once, humankind created money to make life easier.
 But over time, money made life difficult.
-It became a tool, a ruler, a servant, a self-sustaining system—feeding on faith, scarcity, and people's fear.
-Thus, global society became dependent—not on life, but on a symbol.
+It evolved into a tool, a tyrant, a self-sustaining system - feeding on faith, scarcity, and fear.
+Thus, global society became dependent - not on life itself, but on a symbol.

-A symbol that can neither grow nor breathe, yet to which billions subordinate their existence.
+A symbol that can neither grow nor breathe, yet to which billions subordinate their very existence.

 Nature knows no ownership.
-It knows only cycles – giving and taking, becoming and passing away.
+It knows only cycles - of giving and taking, of becoming and passing away.

-But humankind created a system that knows only one direction: growth.
+But humankind created a system that recognizes only one direction: growth.

-This growth devours the forests, empties the seas, and burns the earth.
+This growth devours forests, empties seas, and scorches the earth.

-Not because humankind is evil – but because it has forgotten that money is not life.
+Not because humankind is inherently evil - but because we have forgotten that money is not life.

-We have built a world in which everything is calculated, sold, and valued – even that which is priceless: time, love, silence.
+We have built a world where everything is calculated, sold, and appraised—even the priceless: time, love, and silence.

-Thus, a global cycle of alienation has been created.
+Thus, a global cycle of alienation was born.

-Dependence on money is the visible form of an invisible separation.
+Dependence on money is the visible form of an invisible severance.

 It separates humanity from the earth that sustains it and from the soul that guides it.

-Those who think in numbers lose their sense of the whole.
+Those who think only in numbers lose their sense of the whole.

-Those who hoard possessions lose faith in life itself.
+Those who hoard possessions lose their faith in life itself.

-But nature remains patient.
-It calls us back—through storms, through crises, through the earth's quiet voice that says:
+Yet, nature remains patient.
+It calls us back - through storms, through crises, through the earth’s quiet voice whispering:

 "You are part of me.
 Not my masters, but my children."